AFKrcher/probe/README.md

 For _DEVELOPMENT_ testing:

-- A `.env.dev` must be created from the `.env.example` prior to a `meteor run --port 8080` or a Docker development build with `scripts/build-dev.sh`
+- A `.env.dev` must be created from the `.env.example` prior to a `meteor run` or a Docker development build with `scripts/build-dev.sh`

+For _STAGING_ builds:

+- A `.env.staging` must be created from the `.env.example` prior to a Heroku staging build build with `scripts/build-staging.sh`

-For _PRODUCTION_ testing:
+For _PRODUCTION_ deployments:

 - A `.env.prod` must be created from the `.env.example` prior to a Docker production build with `scripts/build-prod.sh`